 The reason you do this is that it allows you to have very specific targeting on the ad as well as run different content to what is on your page.
 Because your page followers won’t see it – unless you set the audience to target fans – it won’t impact your organic data.
 This means that you can test new content, ideas, promote and test new audiences.
-These are all things we will be adding to Metigy Objectives.
+And if you’re new to Metigy, please give us a try for free!

 How do you Create a Dark Post